Welcome

 Juncture was created to make it easier to build web-based visual narratives that combine prose with rich visual and interactive content.
 StoryKit keeps that same core idea but in a simpler form tailored for this site, built directly on Jekyll instead of relying on heavy custom infrastructure.

-For authors, the important point is that StoryKit lets you write mostly in regular Markdown while adding special instructions where you want interactive viewers to appear — images, maps, videos, timelines, and other media.
+For authors, the important point is that StoryKit lets you write mostly in regular Markdown and add special instructions wherever you want interactive viewers to appear: images, maps, videos, timelines, and more.
 You do not need to understand the technical details.
-You mainly need to know how to edit a Markdown file, add the appropriate StoryKit viewer instructions, preview your work, and submit it for review.
+You just need to know how to edit a Markdown file, add the appropriate viewer instructions, preview your work, and submit it for review.

 What You Are Creating